-This year, B98.5′s Tad, Drex and Kara are giving deserving local families a “Merry Little Christmas” filled with some big gifts, and we need your help!
-Check out our gift list for each family and purchase what you can!
-With your help, we can make sure these families and kids have a great Christmas!
+This year, B98.5′s Tad, Drex and Kara are giving deserving local families a “Merry Little Christmas” filled with some big gifts, thanks to your generosity!
+With your help, we were able to make sure these families and kids have a great Christmas!

 Meet the Merry Little Christmas Families: